Everything You Need to Know about Visiting Halong Bay

 Things to Do on a Halong Bay Cruise

-Halong Bay cruises are packed with activities, offering a mix of outdoor adventures and onboard experiences.
+Halong Bay cruises are packed with activities, with loads of outdoor adventures and onboard experiences.
+You can choose to do them, or sit them out and just enjoy the boat and the views!

 Outdoor activities include kayaking up close to the limestone formations, visiting floating fishing villages, hiking to Ti Top Island for sweeping views, and exploring the vast Sung Sot Cave with its stunning stalactites and stalagmites.
 Onboard, you can enjoy morning Tai Chi, cooking classes, massage and spa services, music performances and night squid fishing.